Last updated April 2022

 - Once dried, place the collected seed in containers, using one container for each variety of plant whose seed is being saved.
 Containers that can be used run the gamut: baby food jars, small lidded plastic containers (old margarine containers, small Tupperware containers, etc), mason jars, old prescription bottles, coin envelopes, whatever is readily available.
 Just be sure the containers in question are clean and dry.

 - Label each container with the information for the seed it contains.
-Feel free to print out and make use of the Silicon Valley Seeds’ seed label sheets or design and use your own labels.
+Feel free to print out and make use of Silicon Valley Seeds’ seed label sheets or design and use your own labels.
 What’s important is the information provided on the label, not the look of the label itself.
 Labels should contain at a minimum the following pieces of information:

 - the name of the type of plant (eg. “Tomato”)